 When Israel-loving Christians meet with Jews, Genesis 12:3 is frequently mentioned.
-To gain a deeper understanding of that verse, and of the necessity for Christians to bless Israel, Breaking Israel News interviewed four prominent Christian leaders whose ministries focus on Israel.
+To gain a deeper understanding of that verse, and of the necessity for Christians to bless Israel, Israel365 News interviewed four prominent Christian Zionist leaders whose ministries focus on Israel.

 In their own way, each of the four leaders we spoke with connected Christian responsibility to bless Israel with the redemptive process at the End of Days.

 For more than 25 years, Dean Bye of Return Ministries has been involved in “education and facilitating projects related to the ‘return and restoration of Israel’ for the international Church community.”